 Now, none of those options are explained further, so we went ahead and took a look at what these options would potentially do.

-Disk permission issues are automatically taken care of in Mac el Capitan.
-This option is not needed for latest Mac systems.
+Disk permission issues are automatically taken care of in Mac El Capitan.
+This option is not needed for the latest Mac systems.
 It is only applicable to Yosemite and earlier.
-Use this option when a recent software install changes permissions for some of your folders and you are not able to read/write with those folders.
+Use this option when a recent software install changes permissions for some of your folders, and you are not able to read/write with those folders.

-MacBooster 7 comes with an excellent Privacy Cleaner that does a pretty good job at cleaning up your browsing history, app history and the recent files list on your Mac.
+MacBooster 8 comes with an excellent Privacy Cleaner that does a pretty good job cleaning up your browsing history, app history, and the recent files list on your Mac.
 The recent items list lets you clean both your recently opened documents and applications history.
 In short, this is a good privacy cleaner.

-An Uninstaller, is an uninstaller, is an uninstaller.
+An Uninstaller is an uninstaller.
 What more can it do?
-Well, it can be a little more intelligent, and that is what MacBooster 7 has done in this area.
+Well, it can be a little more intelligent, and that is what MacBooster 8 has done in this area.

-MacBooster's Uninstaller comes with a few UI quirks that will make life easier for you.
-To begin with, the applications are arranged intelligently by age.
+MacBooster’s Uninstaller comes with a few UI quirks that will make life easier for you.
+To begin with, the applications are arranged intelligently by name, size, and last used.
 Applications lying around unused for months appear at the top.
 Your most recently installed apps appear last in the list.

 Another useful Uninstaller option is the ability to choose between: